zixingjiang/zixingjiang.github.io/_pages/about.md

 <!-- :pushpin:  This Site is still under consturction! -->

 Welcome!
-I'm Zixing, a senior at [School of Science and Engineering](https://sse.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHK-SZ) with a specialization in computer engineering (expected to graduate in summer 2023).
-I'm currently serving as an undergraduate research assistant in CUHK-SZ [Robotics & AI Lab](https://rail.cuhk.edu.cn/) (RAIL), working on **robot-assisted ultrasound scanning** under the supervision of [Prof. Zhenglong SUN](https://sse.cuhk.edu.cn/en/faculty/sunzhenglong).
+I'm Zixing, a senior student at [School of Science and Engineering](https://sse.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHK-Shenzhen) with a specialization in computer engineering (expected to graduate in summer 2023).
+I'm currently serving as an undergraduate research assistant in CUHK-Shenzhen [Robotics & AI Lab](https://rail.cuhk.edu.cn/) (RAIL), working on **robot-assisted ultrasound scanning** under the supervision of [Prof. Zhenglong SUN](https://sse.cuhk.edu.cn/en/faculty/sunzhenglong).

 <!-- From an application perspective, *medical robotics* is particularly appealing to me because it is the pinnacle of robot precision manipulation and it meets my imagination of robots and humans living together in harmony.
 From a technical perspective, I am currently interested in *visual servoing* and *trajectory planning and force control of high degree-of-freedom serial/parallel/continuum manipulators*. -->